Nationally in Labor Participation

-Professional economic developers, whether working at the local, regional or within state government, are the best resources to get the Kansas economy growing.
+Professional economic developers working at the local, regional and state levels are the best resources to grow the Kansas economy.
 The partnership that exists between local, regional and state groups relies on programs that are adequately funded to spur economic activity.
-The Framework for Growth identifies strategies to improve economic development programs that will increase the likelihood of new jobs, investment and start-up activities.
+The Framework for Growth identifies strategies to improve economic development programs that will increase the likelihood of new jobs, investment, and start-up activities.

-The Kansas Department of Commerce, with input from many economic development professionals, has completed the Framework for Growth (FFG), which outlines recommendations for programs to grow the Kansas economy.
-In order for the Department of Commerce to lead the effort to grow the Kanas economy, state resources must be available to invest in program recommendations.
-Lack of economic activity results in missed tax revenues, college graduates leaving the state, and business investment going to other parts of the Midwest.
+The Kansas Department of Commerce, with input from many economic development professionals, completed the Framework for Growth (FFG), which outlines recommendations for programs to grow the Kansas economy.
+State resources must be available to invest in program recommendations.

-Growing the Kansas economy requires investments in staff, programs and promotion of Kansas as a good place to do business.
-The Legislature should consider funding the FFG a priority so the Department of Commerce and communities can build economic development programs that result in better outcomes for jobs, investment and opportunities.
+The Legislature should consider funding priorities within the FFG so communities can build economic development programs that result in better outcomes for jobs, investment, and opportunities.

 SUPPORT FOR NETWORK KANSAS

 NetWork Kansas supports the economic needs of entrepreneurs throughout the WKREDA region.
-One of the mechanisms utilized by Network Kansas to support these efforts is the Kansas Entrepreneurship Tax Credit, utilized to raise money for program support and two funding partnerships: StartUp Kansas and the Entrepreneurship (E-) Community Partnership.
+One of the mechanisms utilized by Network Kansas to support these efforts is the Kansas Entrepreneurship Tax Credit, which is utilized to raise money for program support and two funding partnerships: StartUp Kansas and the Entrepreneurship (E-) Community Partnership.
 StartUp Kansas and E-Communities provide matching loans for startups and expansions of existing businesses in rural communities across Kansas.
-NetWork Kansas also provides matching loans and investments to businesses in the WKREDA region through the Kansas Capital Multiplier Loan and Investment fund, Kansas Community Impact Fund (KCIF), Kansas Healthy Food Initiative (KHFI), Restart Kansas, and Empower.
+NetWork Kansas also provides matching loans and investments to businesses in the WKREDA region through GrowKS, Kansas Community Impact Fund (KCIF), Kansas Healthy Food Initiative (KHFI), Restart Kansas, and Empower.

-Continue to support Network Kansas and its Kansas Entrepreneurship Tax Credit Program because they are well utilized by rural communities in western Kansas.
+Continue to support NetWork Kansas and its Kansas Entrepreneurship Tax Credit Program.

 THE CHALLENGE OF AFFORDABLE, QUALITY CHILDCARE